AnnaDearman/MSc_main_project_Polygenic_scores_and_antidepressant_response/README.md

 ### MSc_main_project_Polygenic_scores_and_antidepressant_response
 A respository of files used in my six-month Master's project: "Polygenic scores for psychological traits and disorders and response and adverse drug reactions to antidepressants"

 This was my six-month Master's project in 2020; my first big project in bioinformatics.
-At the time of writing, this is still a work-in-progress!
+At the time of writing, this is still a work-in-progress.
 Overall, I am proud of how autonomously I was able to use and troubleshoot UNIX command-line tools, and bash and R scripts, given my limited experience and previous biology-only background!
 The command-line tools I used were all written by other people.
-Full credit goes to their respective authors!
+Full credit goes to their respective authors.

 A few notes to anyone who wants to follow along for their own project: